Get a raise, save your marriage: Study finds a higher minimum wage can lower divorce rates - NewsBreak

 “Luckily, there are other, more direct avenues to improving the lives of disadvantaged families, and one is to pursue policies that improve their lives in concrete ways.”

 The federal government has devoted nearly $1 billion to helping low-income families stay together in recent years, and the Republican subcommittee of the Senate Joint Economic Committee just recently published a report expressing their commitment to combating the issue.
-Thus far most of those expensive efforts, which largely focused on teaching better relationship communication skills, have produced middling results at best.
+Thus far most of those expensive efforts, which largely focused on teaching better relationship communication skills, have produced middling results at best.‘A tragic, tragic accident’: 3 University of Oklahoma meteorology students killed in crash with semi-truck

 $1 can save your marriage?